irena-flextool/flextool/docs/how_to.md

 The `rolling_jump` and `rolling_horizon` in the storage solve have to be longer than in the dispatch solve.
 You can set which storages are included as "long term storages" whose value will be transferred to the dispatch solve.

-To create a nested solve sequence, you need two or three `solve` objects.
+To create a nested solve sequence, you need two or three `solve` entities.
 Either the investment solve or the storage solve can be left out.
 When using nested solve sequence, the sequence is not set with the `model`: `solves` parameter.
 Only the topmost solve is put there.
 Instead, the nested levels are set by the `solve` parameter `contains_solve`: *solve_name*.
 The investment solve is always on the top followed by the storage solve and dispatch solve:

 - *investment_solve* `solve` parameter `contains_solve`: *storage_solve_name*
 - *storage_solve* `solve` parameter `contains_solve`: *dispatch_solve_name*